ozontech/file.d/docs/contributing.md

 # Contributing
-`file.d` is an open source project.
-Contributing are very welcome!
-For now it's free of rules.
+`file.d` is an open-source project.
+Contributing is very welcome!
+For now, it's free of rules.